valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 selectboxes or radiobuttons).
 Some security features used to control access to any Valtimo endpoints are also part of this module.

+### Dashboards

+Dashboards give users quick insight into the current state of the application.
+Usually by giving the user statistical information about cases and processes.
+Using this information, the user will be enabled to prioritize and focus on specific tasks.

 ### Documents

 A document is the main data storage entity that contains data of a case.
 Processes can act upon and change the data that